Carijana, Bolivia

 In August 2023, our chapter returned to Carijana to construct 15 additional latrines.
 Alongside overseeing this construction, we engaged in various public health initiatives.
 We facilitated separate focus groups for men and women, creating a platform for discussions on relevant health topics.
 Additionally, we identified necessary long-term maintenance procedures to ensure the sustained functionality of the facilities.
 Our commitment to community well-being extended to ongoing sanitation education sessions, particularly with the children.
 Through these efforts, we aimed to contribute not only to immediate infrastructure needs but also to promote lasting public health awareness in the community.

-On the upcoming Monitoring and Evaluation Trip in August 2024 we will collect data to measure the impact of our project on the health of community members and the environment.
+On the upcoming Monitoring and Evaluation Trip we will collect data to measure the impact of our project on the health of community members and the environment.
 This trip marks the conclusion of the project.

 The 2022 travel team poses by the sign for Carijana.